 As before dinner, Ms. Vik spent her time after dinner working on data for the ships she was planning to work with.
 But once done with the meal, she organized her data and called her friends in port offices.
 Before making the call, seeing most of the crew assembled, Inger announced she planned to spend much of the next day working on the docks with the crews of several ships she hoped to help out.
 Mikah simply cocked an eyebrow asking, "You're going to be working the docks?" with an implication obviously not the same as Inger's.
 With a straight face and direct manner, Ms. Vik looked into Mikah's eyes and said "Yes."
 After a pause for emphasis, she continued, "And I'm going to come home wealthy." with a wry smile.
 With that, the crew settled into their evening's pursuits and eventually faded off to bed.
 Saturday 210 1112: 5am Cutting Into Brian's Brain

 At 5am, the clocks started going off in Brian's quarters, Mikah's and those shared by Aali and Emkir.
 Emkir was particularly taken by surprise at the early hour on the clock.
 Of course, as Aali prepared and dressed, he did his best to settle back into sleep.
 The Mikah and Emkir eventually grabbed a snack from the galley as Brian couldn't eat before the operation.
 Brian paid the Cr 20 taxi fare.
 Once at the facility, Aali was asked to sit and wait while Brian and Mikah were both subjected to their respective documentation.
-Once that stage was done, Sir Brian was led to a prep room, redressed and was prepared for the procedure while Dame Mikah was introduced to the medical team and they stepped through preparation for the procedure.
+That stage was done, Sir Brian was led to a prep room, redressed and was prepared for the procedure while Dame Mikah was introduced to the medical team and they stepped through preparation for the procedure.
 Eventually, Aali was led to a location where they had her dress in a sterile "coverall" over her regular cloths.
 She was then brought to an observation gallery where she could see a prep team setting things up.

 Brian was eventually anesthetized and brought into the theater.
 There were a team of two medical 'droids, a human nurse and anesthesiologist.
 Once the doctors arrived with yet another 'droid, they were all prepared for the procedure, was planned to take roughly three hours.
 Ultimately, it was fairly straight forward as an incision was made behind the lobe of the right ear, such that any scar would be better hidden by the curve of the skin fold.
 Once the incision was made, and the dermal material folded to expose the skull, the room was re-sterilized as a precaution before a hole was cut into the bone.
 Then, an appliance was inserted into the hole which extended micro-tools that first extend and adhered to the cerebral meninges.